There has been talking lately about Socialism and what Socialism means. Many people think that Socialism is when the government does things for them.

 - In A Free Market, The Rich Limit The Choices Of The Poor – Socialism believes that as the wealthy have power and money, they have unlimited choices that the poor do not have.
 As a result, individual freedom and equality are great for the rich, but it does nothing for the poor, who have limited choices due to poverty.

-- Socialism Believes They Can Give Society True Freedom And True Equality – The ideal of Socialism is to be able to raise the collective power of the working class or the poor, so they then will have what the socialists see as having true freedom and true equality.
-Socialists believe there is true freedom and true equality, and that requires the state or government to control the resources that help provide the basis for prosperity.
+- Socialism Believes They Can Give Society True Freedom And True Equality – The ideal of Socialism is to raise the collective power of the working class or the poor, so they will have what the socialists see as having true freedom and true equality.
+Socialists believe there is true freedom and equality, which requires the state or government to control the resources that help create prosperity.

 Why Pure Socialism Has Failed